Scandallisk/Powerhour-Potions/README.md

 # Legends of Aria Power Hour Potions
-Community Server custom development world-chat functionality for Legends of Aria.

-This feature permits users to consume a potion that will increase their skill gain chances up to 200%.
+Community Server custom development feature that permits users to consume a potion that will increase their skill gain chances up to 200%.

 - This feature makes use of the item table and mobile effect library.